terraform-linters/tflint/docs/user-guide/config.md

 - compact
 - sarif

-Config files are ignored in recursive mode.
+In recursive mode (`--recursive`), this field will be ignored in configuration files and must be set via a flag.

 ### `plugin_dir`